facelessuser/BracketHighlighter/docs/customize.md

     "ignore_block_mode_in_plugin": true,
 ```

-### bracket_string_escape_mode
+### `bracket_string_escape_mode`

-Depending on the setting, BH will either match sub-brackets inside strings with traditional string escape logic, or will match sub-brackets in strings with regex escape logic.
+Depending on the setting, BH will either match sub-brackets inside strings with traditional string escape logic, or it will match sub-brackets in strings with regex escape logic.
 Takes a string value of either `regex` or `string`.

 ```js
     // Set mode for string escapes to ignore (regex|string) "bracket_string_escape_mode": "string",
 ```

-### search_threshold
+### `search_threshold`

 Sets the search threshold.
 The search threshold determines how many characters BH will search through to find matching brackets before giving up.
 This setting only affects auto-matching and not on-demand calls from the command palette and menu.
 By default, this value is very conservative and can be increased.
-Keep in mind that a very large values may impact performance.
+Keep in mind that a very large value may impact performance.

 ```js
     // Character threshold to search
     "search_threshold": 5000,
 ```

-### ignore_threshold
+### `ignore_threshold`

-Causes [search_threshold's](#search_threshold) limit to be ignored.
+Causes the [`search_threshold`](#search_threshold) limit to be ignored.
 It is not advised to use this as very large files may cause a noticeable performance hit, but has been made available due to a number of requests.

 ```js
     // Ignore threshold
     "ignore_threshold": false,
 ```

-### auto_selection_threshold
+### `auto_selection_threshold`

 A numerical value which controls the maximum number of simultaneous auto-matched brackets that are allowed.
 This setting will not be considered when running on-demand calls via the command palette or menu.

 ```js